arnoudbuzing/bi/README.md

-# wolfram-plotly
+# bi - business intelligence with the Wolfram Language

-Experiments with the Wolfram Language and the Plotly javascript library
+Business intelligence with the Wolfram Language